gradle/gradle/design-docs/unified-configuration-and-task-model.md

 - ~~Can use `AppliedPlugins` and ids to check if both `Plugin` implementing classes and rule source classes are applied to a project~~
 - ~~A useful error message is presented when using `PluginContainer.withId()` or `PluginContainer.withType()` to check if a rule source plugin is applied~~

+### Other issues

+- `TaskRemovalIntegrationTest.cant remove task in after evaluate if task is used by a #annotationClass` is ignored
+- Some int test coverage for inputs that become ambiguous or cannot be coerced to requested type during rule execution.
+- Error message when DSl rule or compiled rule fail should report the purpose (eg could not configure task thing) rather than the mechanics (eg SomeClass.method() threw an exception).

 ## Rules are extracted from plugins once and cached globally

 Currently, when applying rule based plugins we go reflecting on the plugin and immediately applying rules that we find.